How to Keep Your GitHub Fork in Sync

 Note: replace

-with the username that you forked from, andrepo-name
+original-authorwith the username that you forked from, andrepo-namewith the repository name.

 git remote add upstream https://github.com/original-author/repo-name